Anonymodesu/SCP/scp.md

 ---

-> Burgers are very common place in our society and yet they are scarcely seen on the wiki.
-Write about more anomalous burgers!

-SCP is a database that contains sapient higher-dimensional entities and their corresponding burger.
-Humans are part of this multiversal species, where apples, burgers are considered food.
-Everything is a burger.
-Earth is a burger.
-Amida/Critical classification as a hook.
-Earth is currently up for an auction, but since the humongous entities that eat Earth can only communicate as quickly as light speed, the Earth would only be eaten in ~100 years.

-Main researcher is a flat-earther.

----

 SCP is humanoid that can see spectral demons.
 Expectations subverted where they are used to keep safe yokai from running amok.
 Lowkey crime investigation.

 ---
 https://commons.wikimedia.org/wiki/File:Rooster_Face_(Unsplash).jpg
 MC is demoted to work with WWS, frustrated at the Foundation.
+He is too sympathetic to anomalies.
 Chicken escapes farm cleverly, and found to be sapient.
 Wilson Wildlife article, introducing MC and his partner chicken.
 Chicken likes to lift weights, obeys strict schedule.
 Bok bok bock! -> Glock glock glock!
 MC gets held at gunpoint by his own Glock, and the chicken kidnaps him.
+Lock lock lock!
+Owner unlocks the door for him.
 WWS asks the Foundation for help to rescue the MC.

 SCP Foundation article, introduces the Chicken Insurgency, as a splinter group of the Secure Chicken's Protectorate (S🐔P is used to refer to the protectorate in the document to distinguish it from the SCP Foundation).